Who Watches (and Shares) What on YouTube? And When? Using Twitter to Understand YouTube Viewership: Early Video Adopter

 \subsection{Who Shares Faster in Twitter}

 Question a) was addressed by comparing inter-event times per different user groups.
 We first looked at time differences between promotional and non-promotional Twitter accounts, see Figure~\ref{fig:promoNotPromoTime} from a system's point of view (rather than aggregating per-user).
 Visually, we observe that promotional accounts are faster at sharing content compared to regular users, see the head at $P(\Delta t)$ and tail at $F(\Delta t)$.
-Statistically, median(promo)$ = 10^{4.8}$ sec (18 hours), median(non-promo) $ = 10^{5.1}$ sec (38 hours).
-Within an hour promotional accounts have twice amount of shares compared to non-romotional accounts which constitutes $20^{\text{th}}\%$-ile and $10^{\text{th}}\%$-ile respectively.
+Statistically, median(promo)$ = 10^{4.8}$sec (18 hours), median(non-promo) $ = 10^{5.1}$sec (38 hours).
+Within an hour promotional accounts have twice amount of shares compared to non-promotional accounts which constitutes twentieth and tenth percentile respectively.

 Having confirmed that there is a difference between human and ``machine'' behaviour, we performed a per-user inter-event time analysis for different user groups of non-promotional accounts.
 For each user group $U_G$ we calculate the median lag per group (median of users' medians): $\Delta t_{G} = \langle \langle \Delta t \rangle_u^{\text{\emph{median}}} \rangle_{u \in U_{G}}^{\text{\emph{median}}}$.